WeblateOrg/weblate/docs/formats.rst

 .. versionadded:: 2.16

-    This is supported since Weblate 2.16 and with translate-toolkit at least 2.2.4.
+    This is supported since Weblate 2.16 and with translate-toolkit at-least 2.2.4.

-File format used when translating extensions for Google Chrome or Mozilla Firefox.
+File format used when translating extensions for Mozilla Firefox or Google Chromium.

 Example file: